SORMAS-Foundation/SORMAS-Docker/keycloak/README.md

 * Set Password
 * Reset Password

-Besides custom styles there are some custom translation messages.
+Besides, custom styles there are some custom translation messages.

 ## Deploy

 ### Environment variables

-The deploy can be customized trough the following environment variables.
+The deployment can be customized through the following environment variables.
 ```
 KEYCLOAK_DB_HOST
 KEYCLOAK_DB_NAME